London Necropolis Company: End of LNC independence

-The Acts regulating the LNC did not let it build on the 200 acre reserve site, and thus Cyril Tubbs converted it into West Hill Golf Course.
-The Act of 1956 allowed its sale, but by this time the golf course was well established and was not redeveloped after sale.
+The acts regulating the LNC did not let it build on the 200 acre reserve site, and thus Cyril Tubbs converted it into West Hill Golf Course.
+The London Necropolis Act 1956 allowed its sale, but by this time the golf course was well established and was not redeveloped after sale.

-Owing to Henry Drummond's concerns in 1852 that the LNC was a front for land speculation, the sale of LNC-owned land for building had been expressly forbidden by the Act of Parliament establishing the LNC, and consequently much of the land not in use for burials remained undeveloped, aside from the land sold in the 1850s and 1860s, and the areas sold by Cyril Tubbs.
+Owing to Henry Drummond's concerns in 1852 that the LNC was a front for land speculation, the sale of LNC-owned land for building had been expressly forbidden by the act of Parliament establishing the LNC, and consequently much of the land not in use for burials remained undeveloped, aside from the land sold in the 1850s and 1860s, and the areas sold by Cyril Tubbs.

 By the 1950s, with the area around Woking by this time heavily populated, rental income from the LNC's land holdings was an extremely valuable asset, and in May 1955 the Alliance Property Company launched a hostile takeover bid with the aim of using the cemetery's land for property development.
-The bid failed, but prompted the LNC to secure the passing of the London Necropolis Act 1956, allowing the sale of all remaining surplus land.
+The bid failed, but prompted the LNC to secure the passing of the London Necropolis Act 1956 (4 & 5 Eliz.
+2. c. lxviii), allowing the sale of all remaining surplus land.
 A new company, the Brookwood Estates Realisation Company, was founded to oversee the disposal of the remaining unsold lands as well as the cemetery reserve, finally formally recognising that Brookwood Cemetery would never expand beyond its original boundaries.

 The former South station was near the A322 road making it one of the most easily accessed parts of the cemetery once the railway had closed, and the land surrounding it was now redundant.
-As part of the London Necropolis Act 1956 the LNC obtained Parliamentary consent to convert the disused Anglican chapel of 1854 into a crematorium, using a newer chapel built by Cyril Tubbs in 1908–09 for funeral services and the station building for coffin storage and as a refreshment room for those attending cremations.
+As part of the London Necropolis Act 1956 the LNC obtained parliamentary consent to convert the disused Anglican chapel of 1854 into a crematorium, using a newer chapel built by Cyril Tubbs in 1908–09 for funeral services and the station building for coffin storage and as a refreshment room for those attending cremations.
 Suffering cash flow problems and distracted by the hostile takeover bid, the LNC management never proceeded with the scheme.

 Repeated takeover bids from various companies were unsuccessfully attempted in 1956 and 1957, until in December 1957 Alliance Property announced that it controlled a majority of the shares of the Brookwood Estates Realisation Company.
 In January 1959 Alliance Property announced the successful takeover of the London Necropolis Company itself, bringing over a century of independence to an end.